dvhb/phone-highlight/README.md

 ### Configuring

-Plugin have 3 options which can be passed into plugin call:
+Plugin have 3 options which can be passed into its call:

 ```javascript
 $('.phone').phoneHighlight({